aws-samples/automotive-software-developer-workbench/blueprints/etas-autosar-cp/README.md

 ![First deploy](./docs/output1.png)

-With the above information, request the access to the assets and licenses filling [**this form**](https://www.etas.com/en/portfolio/registration-continuous-development-workbench.php).
+With the above information, request access to the assets and licenses filling [**this form**](https://www.etas.com/en/portfolio/registration-continuous-development-workbench.php).
+ETAS will provide you access to the required tools free of charge.

-When you have been granted access from ETAS, you will need to rerun the `deploy` script
+When you have been granted access from ETAS, you will need to rerun the `deploy` script:

 ```sh
 cd ~/environment/asdw